Northwest HAZUS User Group (NWHUG)

 What We Do

-The mission of the Washington HAZUS User Group is to develop, collaborate, and coordinate with public, private, and educational organizations on HAZUS data, analysis, and products which will be used to better understand hazards and their impact to communities in Washington.
+The mission of the Northwest HAZUS User Group is to develop, collaborate, and coordinate with public, private, and educational organizations on HAZUS data, analysis, and products which will be used to better understand hazards and their impact to communities in Alaska, Idaho, Oregon, and Washington.

-· To champion and promote the use of HAZUS in Washington
+· To champion and promote the use of HAZUS in Alaska, Idaho, Oregon, and Washington

-· To foster a network of HAZUS professionals in Washington
+· To foster a network of HAZUS professionals in Alaska, Idaho, Oregon, and Washington

 · To advance opportunities for HAZUS training